Can You Fly After Open Heart Surgery?

 Whether you’re traveling to your surgeon or going home post-op, an experienced medical crew will be on board to mitigate health risks and provide medical attention if needed.
 In an air ambulance, the medical crew can even adjust the cabin pressure to avoid complications.
 Air ambulances are self-contained critical care units that can keep you comfortable and meet your needs.

-How Air Ambulances Can Help
+How REVA Air Ambulances Can Help

 Air ambulances have the technology and medical devices to safely transport you from point A to point B. If you have a heart condition that requires care along the way, an air ambulance can make your experience more comfortable than a private aircraft.